cristianchaparroa/humanity/readme.md

 Database

-To be able to run the application with  users to login, you should run the script located in `backend/db/migrations` to do that you have two options.
+To be able to run the application with  users toÂ login, you should run the script located in `backend/db/migrations` to do that you have two options.
 The fisrt is run the migrations `*.sql` the part inside that is just in up section.
 The second way is use the tool goose, then in the root of the backend directory run the command `goose up`.
 For this method check the credentials for your postgres connection in the file located in `backend/db/dbconfig.yml`

 #### Run